 Overnight English Muffins is a quick & easy way to get deliciously fresh baked bread on the table just in time for breakfast, all while making as little of a mess as possible.

-Are you more after a quick breakfast to grab while you’re running out the door on a Tuesday morning?
-Then check out these Healthy Vegetarian Greek Breakfast Egg Muffins or these Healthy Vegetarian Italian Breakfast Egg Muffins instead!
+Are you more after a quick breakfast to grab while you're running out the door on a Tuesday morning?
+Then check out these Healthy Vegetarian Italian Breakfast Egg Muffins instead!

 If you've been to brunch at my place you know I'm a tiny bit obsessed with everything Eggs Benedict or Eggs Royal.
 In my opinion, that's really all you need for a delicious brunch.
 Oh, and a nice Bloody Mary and/or Mimosa, of course.
 But I guess that goes without saying.
 I had mastered (or well, at least learned how to reasonably well execute) the difficult parts - poached eggs and hollandaise sauce - several years ago, and so the only part left to master was the English Muffin.

 This I thought, a few months ago, would be the easy part.
 Suffice to say, I was wrong.